-The original recipe called for elk andouille but as its hard enough just to find andouille up here, elk andouille is like asking it snow in South Town (wow, did I really just use a Rankin Bass reference?).
-So, I’ve changed it slightly.
-We cheated and cheaped our way out and used “New Orleans style” sausage.
+The original recipe called for elk andouille sausage, but as it's hard enough just to find plain andouille up here, elk andouille is like asking it to snow in South Town (wow, did I really just use a Rankin Bass reference?).
+So, I've changed the recipe slightly.
+We cheated and cheapened our way out and used New Orleans style sausage. in this red beans and rice.

-Red Beans and rice with “New Orleans Style” Sausage.
+Red Beans and Rice with "New Orleans Style" Sausage

 Ingredients